Quickstart

 - Device and session metadata

-Interactions are how Pulse tracks critical user journeys.
-You define them in the dashboard.
+Interactions track critical user journeys end-to-end.
+You define them in the dashboard using custom events from your app.

 - Name: e.g.,

-Add to Cart - Start Event: The span or event that begins the flow (e.g.,
+Add to Cart - Start Event: the event that begins the flow (e.g.,

-add_to_cart_clicked) - End Event: The span or event that completes it (e.g.,
+add_to_cart_clicked) - End Event: the event that completes it (e.g.,

 - Name: e.g.,

-Pulse will now evaluate every instance of this interaction against your thresholds, computing Apdex scores, error rates, and latency percentiles in real time.
+Pulse will evaluate every instance of this interaction against your thresholds and compute Apdex scores, error rates, and latency percentiles in real time.

 PulseSDK.INSTANCE.trackEvent(